Magnetized Decaying Turbulence in the Weakly Compressible Taylor-Green Vortex

 \subsection{Limitations}

 While our analysis showed that the results are generally robust (e.g., with respect to varying the fitting range in the spectral indices or varying range in the definition of scale-local in the energy transfers), higher resolution simulations are desirable.
-With higher resolution in an ILES simulation the dynamic range is increased and, thus, the effective Reynolds numbers of the simulated plasma are raised.
+With higher resolution in an implicit large eddy simulation (ILES) the dynamic range is increased and, thus, the effective Reynolds numbers of the simulated plasma are raised.

 Similarly, due to the nature of ILES the effective magnetic Prandtl number in all simulations is $\Pm \simeq 1 $.
 However, in natural systems (both astrophysical and terrestrial/experimental) $\Pm$ is either $\gg 1$ or $\ll 1$, motivating the exploration of these regimes in the future as well.